 FIFA Women’s World Cup 2023

-In an incredible moment for our country and for women’s sport, on 26 June 2020 FIFA announced that New Zealand and Australia had won a joint bid to host the FIFA Women’s World Cup in 2023 (FIFA WWC 2023).
-The New Zealand Government has set aside up to $25 million to host the event.
+In an incredible moment for our country and for women’s sport, on 26 June 2020 FIFA announced that New Zealand and Australia had won a joint bid to co-host the FIFA Women’s World Cup in 2023 (FIFA WWC 2023).
+The New Zealand Government has set aside up to $25 million to co-host the event.

-The FIFA Women’s World Cup tournament has grown significantly in recent years to become one of the biggest sporting events in the world.
+The FIFA Women’s World Cup 2023 will be one of the most significant events New Zealand has ever hosted.
+The global nature of the game and the growth of the tournament in recent years has seen this become the largest women’s sport event in the world, in the world’s most popular sport.
 It is creating new heroes for young people and raising the profile of women’s sport globally.

 The New Zealand Government has set aside up to $25 million to support the hosting of the event.
-Of that, up to $14.2 million will go to New Zealand Football for direct support of the tournament.
-The remainder will ensure a seamless, AsOne tournament is delivered and to leverage the event at home – in particular, supporting and growing the involvement of women and girls in all aspects of sport.
+This will ensure a seamless, AsOne tournament is delivered and to leverage the event at home – in particular, supporting and growing the involvement of women and girls in all aspects of sport.

 Staging this tournament reinforces New Zealand’s credentials for hosting major world sporting events.
 They bring wide ranging benefits including economic impact, international profile, national pride and bringing our communities together.